A82 forest operations - FAQ

 The forest is a growing resource that needs to be managed.
 This work needs to be done now because the trees are mature and ready for harvesting.

 What will happen if you don’t fell the trees?

 If we leave the trees they grow even bigger and the costs and complexities of the work increase.

 Are the trees causing a risk to the road?

-If the trees were left then there is an increased risk of them being blown down during periods of high winds (like the storms of December 2011).
+If the trees were left then there is an increased risk of them being blown down during periods of high winds.
 In this event the trees could fall onto the road creating unplanned disruption to road users and potentially damaging infrastructure such as powerlines.

 Will removing the trees make the ground more unstable and increase the risk to the road?

 In the short term this is possible but existing roots and vegetation will help hold the soil in place and additional measures such as catch fences or soil stabilisation may be used if required.
 Over the longer term regenerated or replanted trees will also stabilise the ground.

 Will you be planting more trees to replace the ones you fell?